Wahi Harnesses the Power of Slack and AI to Transform Homebuying

 Celebrating team wins and scaling across Canada

 Wahi keeps the momentum high by celebrating every success.
-In the #wahi-shipped Slack channel, for example, everyone from sales to tech to external contractors shares what they’ve shipped each week.
+In the #wahi-shipped Slack channel, for example, everyone from sales to tech to external contractors shares what they ship each week.
 These moments of recognition boost morale and reinforce a sense of team achievement.
 Additionally, the #pr-at-wahi channel sends alerts whenever Wahi is mentioned in the media.
-‘It's really nice to see our brand authority and credibility build,’ said Ku.
-‘Everyone can visualise how all their hard work comes together.’
+“It’s really nice to see our brand authority and credibility build,” said Ku.
+“Everyone can visualize how all their hard work comes together.”

-Integrations like Officevibe empower leaders to keep their finger on the pulse of employee engagement, collect feedback, and ensure that everyone's voice is heard.
-‘Slack really helps us foster a strong startup culture by making the workplace more fun and keeping everyone connected,’ said Vaswani.
+Integrations like Officevibe empower leaders to keep their pulse on employee engagement, collect feedback, and ensure that everyone’s voice is heard.
+“Slack really helps us foster a strong startup culture by making the workplace more fun and keeping everyone connected,” said Vaswani.
 To foster personal connections, they use a custom BirthdayBot and the Donut integration.